batulmonarchy/batulmonarchy/README.md

 ## Certifications

-To view all of my certifications and verify them, please visit the dedicated certifications page:
+To view all of my certifications, please visit this dedicated certifications page:

 - [**Certifications**](./certifications.md)